HACC2022/LiftingCodingAndCats/README.md

 ## What we learned
 We have never created a web app in Python before, let alone one with a database, so nearly everything was new.
 There is a huge leap from the introductory ICS courses to building a functioning application designed for real world usage.
 Learning how to use the Flask framework, implementing SQL CRUD functionality, along with managing user login was a major level up in our skills.

-## What's next for Palekana URL Shortener - Team LiftingCodingAndCats
+## What's next for Team LiftingCodingAndCats
 Our team would love the opportunity to work with the Office of Enterprise Technology Services to turn Palekana into a valuable service for the Hawaii government.
-We would like to implement more robust security features such as multi-factor authenication and learn how to build insightful data visualizations that could be useful to Palekana administrators. a
+We would like to implement more robust security features such as multi-factor authenication and learn how to build insightful data visualizations that could be useful to Palekana administrators.

 We would like to express our sincere gratitude to the organizers, sponsors, and judges for volunteering so much of their time to putting on this incredible event for our community!